ChRe777/TheGoodOnes/README.md

 only, and supporting a *rich ecosystem of distributed 9P objects*...

  It is going to be big.
-It does not have to be Google.
+It does not have to be **Google**.
 Someone will do it.
 I hope. *Wish.
 Dream.*

 In the end I can't make up my mind, about what is the *single greatest idea* in the Plan 9 culture.
-But if pressed I suggest it is *9P* and the idea, that we really *do not need protocols* above the network layer, but HTTP, SMTP, DNS, SOAP, IIOP, IMAP, IRC, SSH, SSL, TP, SNMP and hundred others can *all be replaced by "remote file access"*.
+But if pressed I suggest it is **9P** and the idea, that we really **do not need protocols** above the network layer, but HTTP, SMTP, DNS, SOAP, IIOP, IMAP, IRC, SSH, SSL, TP, SNMP and hundred others can *all be replaced by "remote file access"*.
 And at the same time with file system union directories you can also "inherit" and "augment" any of the